jonaskir6/federated_learning/README.md

-# Experiments for the Fraunhofer CCIT Edge Cloud Project
+# Experiments for the Fraunhofer CCIT Intelli-Edge Cloud Project

 Using LSTM-Autoencoders and Federated Learning to train models on industry time series data